Dynamic Ecological System Measures: Methods

 The proposed methodology constructs a base for the development of mathematical system analysis tools as quantitative ecosystem indicators.
-Multiple such novel measures and indices of matrix, vector, and scalar types for the dynamic $\texttt{diact}$ effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, and resilience are introduced systematically further below in this section.
-The static versions of these measures and indices are developed in a separate article by \cite{Coskun2017SCSA}.
-A mathematical technique for the dynamic analysis of food webs and chains is also introduced at the end of this section.
-This technique proposes a quantitative characterization and classification procedure for main interspecific interaction types and the determination of their strength based on the \texttt{diact} effect and utility measures.
+Multiple such novel measures and indices of matrix, vector, and scalar types for the dynamic $\texttt{diact}$ effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, resilience, and resistance are introduced systematically in this section.
+The static versions of these measures and indices are developed in a separate article~\cite{Coskun2017SCSA}.
+A mathematical technique for the dynamic analysis of food webs and food chains is also introduced at the end of this section.
+Unlike the current qualitative approaches, this technique proposes a quantitative characterization and classification procedure for main interspecific interaction types and the determination of their strength based on the \texttt{diact} effects and utilities.

 The standard governing equations for compartmental dynamics are

 with the initial conditions of $x_i(t_0) = x_{i,0}$, for $i=1,\ldots,n$.
 The terminology and notations used in this equation and throughout the paper are adopted from \cite{Coskun2017DCSAM,Coskun2017NDP}: